Southampton vs Ipswich Town

 Southampton

-After an embarrassing 3-0 loss to Manchester United last time out, Southampton had some reason to celebrate following an EFL Cup third-round win over fellow strugglers Everton.
-A 6-5 win via a penalty shootout saw the Saints sneak into the next round after an initial 1-1 draw.
+After an embarrassing 3-0 loss to Manchester United, Southampton found a silver lining with an EFL Cup third-round win over Everton.
+The Saints advanced with a 6-5 penalty shootout triumph after a 1-1 draw.

-In their Premier League game against the Red Devils, Jack Stephens was given a red card moments before Garnacho scored the final goal in stoppage time.
-That defeat left Southampton with four opening losses, sitting inside the bottom three in 19th place.
+In their Premier League match against the Red Devils, Jack Stephens received a red card at 79 minutes, just before Garnacho scored the final goal in stoppage time.
+This defeat left Southampton with four consecutive losses, placing them in the bottom three at 19th position.

 Ipswich Town

-While Ipswich remain in search of their first win since returning to the top flight, last weekend’s draw against the Seagulls earned them their second point of the season [0W, 2D, 2L].
-They are only two spots above Saturday’s opponents, sitting in 17th place before their meeting.
+While they remain in search of a maiden win since their return to the top flight, last weekend’s draw against the Seagulls earned them their second point of the season (0W, 2D, 2L).
+Ipswich are only two spots above Saturday’s opponents, while in 17th place before their meeting.

-Historically, Ipswich have won more Premier League games against the Saints than any other side [5].
-McKenna is hoping this record will inspire his team as they seek their first Premier League win in 22 years.
+Fortunately, Ipswich have won more Premier League games against the Saints than any other side, with five victories.
+Kieran McKenna would be hoping this record serves as a source of inspiration for his team in search of their first Premier League win since their return, following a 22-year absence.

 A 4—2—3—1 formation with Liam Delap in attack is anticipated for this fixture.
-However, as many as three players, including Nathan Broadhead, are ruled out for the trip to Southampton.
+As many as three players, including Nathan Broadhead, are ruled out for the trip to Southampton.

 Team form